Southern Ontario Centre for Atmospheric Aerosol Research (SOCAAR)

 What the facility does

-Centre for the study of air quality, with a focus on how aerosol impacts human health and the environment
+Studies air quality, with a focus on how air pollution impacts human health, climate and the environment.

 Areas of expertise

 The Southern Ontario Centre for Atmospheric Aerosol Research (SOCAAR) is a world-class centre for environmental research, comprised of exceptional people and state-of-the-art facilities.
-Our research is committed to innovative thinking and high-quality results, to produce a broad, transdisciplinary and actionable understanding of the origins, characteristics, environmental impact, and human health consequences of atmospheric aerosol.
+Their research is committed to innovative thinking and high-quality results, to produce a broad, transdisciplinary and actionable understanding of the origins, characteristics, environmental impact, and human health consequences of atmospheric air pollution.

 Research services